 General damages compensate you for the injuries you have suffered, both psychological and physical.

 When assessing compensation for your case, legal professionals may read the Judicial College Guidelines (JCG).
-This legal document outlines guideline compensation brackets for different types and severities of injury.
-We have included some of these figures below for you to take a look at.
+This document outlines guideline compensation brackets for different types and severities of injury.
+We have included some of these brackets below for you to take a look at.

-It is vital that you do not consider the JCG figures as a guarantee of the compensation that you could be owed; these are only provided as guidelines.
+It is vital that you do not consider the JCG brackets as a guarantee of the compensation that you could be owed; these are only provided as guidelines.

 Please note that the first figure was not taken from the JCG.